A Sydney couple is suing printing company Vistaprint

 “But once we saw the images and actually read a bit of the pamphlet, we quickly realised this wasn’t a simple or innocent error.

 “Both of our initial reactions were ones of shock … utter shock.
-The wording and imagery was aggressive, threatening, and deeply personally offensive.
+The wording and imagery were aggressive, threatening, and deeply personally offensive.

 “This was by far the most direct, personal, and aggressive act of homophobia either of us has experienced to date,” they said.